yambo-code/LetzElPhC/README.md

 # TODO (Short term).
 (Should be addressed after return)
 1) Distribute wfcs across all the kpools (now data is duplicated)
 2) Compute the representation matrices to rotate in q space
+3) Rearrange non-local part (compute beta functions at the start)
-3) Prepare test cases
+4) Prepare test cases
-4) Improve OPENMP
+5) Improve OPENMP

 # TODOs (LONG TERM)
 1) Prepare an interface